phil-opp/blog_os/blog/content/second-edition/posts/04-testing/index.md

 }
 ```

-When we run `cargo xtest` now, we see that it finds and executes the test function.
+When we run `cargo test` now, we see that it finds and executes the test function.

 The test might seem a bit useless right now since it's almost identical to one of the VGA buffer tests.
 However, in the future the `_start` functions of our `main.rs` and `lib.rs` might grow and call various initialization routines before running the `test_main` function, so that the two tests are executed in very different environments.